kirkendall/shiftcal/README.md

 How to propose changes
 ----------------------

-Please fork the master branch of the ShiftGithub/shiftcal code into a branch in your own account, commit your changes to that branch, make a pull request against against the master branch of ShiftGithub/shiftcal, and we'll try to merge it!
+Please fork the master branch of the ShiftGithub/shiftcal code into a branch in your own account, commit your changes to that branch, make a pull request against the master branch of ShiftGithub/shiftcal, and we'll try to merge it!